jtsang02/jtsang02/README.md

 *   🌍  I'm based in Vancouver, BC
 *   📚  I'm in my 4th year of Integrated Engineering at UBC specializing in computer and mechanical engineering
 *   ✉️  You can contact me at [jtsang02@student.ubc.ca](mailto:jtsang02@student.ubc.ca)
-*   🧠  I'm learning fullstack development using React, Flask, and SqLite
+*   🧠  I'm learning fullstack development using the Mongodb, Express, React, and Node (MERN) stack
 *   🤝  I'm open to collaborating on Web and Android projects!
 *   ⚡  I graduated Civil Engineering and worked for 5 years as a 🔥 protection engineer